gitstudent37/COPD-PROM/README.md

-# Development, Validation, and Clinical Interpretation of a Patient-Reported Outcome Measure (PROM) for chronic obstructive pulmonary disease（COPD）
+# Development, Validation, and Clinical Interpretation of a Patient-Reported Outcome Measure (PROM) for chronic obstructive pulmonary disease (COPD)

 *The related report:*